zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_user_guide.md

 #### Regression tests

-After completing the procedure you should be able to see on the UART0 (baud 115200 8n1) the following messages:
+After completing the procedure you should see the following messages on the UART0 (baud 115200 8n1):

 ```
 [INF] Starting bootloader